You could spend weeks in Barcelona and never run out of neighborhoods to explore, things to do, food to try and bars to hop.

 How to get to Tarragona from Barcelona: The train station is a 10-minute walk south of the old town near the beach, with services to and from Barcelona every 10 to 30 minutes.

 8. Step back in time in medieval Montblanc

 Travel time: 2 hours

 Montblanc is a good-sized medieval walled town with a decent selection of places to eat and sleep.
-It’s worth a visit on its own merits, but ideally, however, you should go with a car, to fully explore the Cistercian Route, a triad of stunning monasteries within easy reach of one another, at Poblet, Vallbona de les Monges and Santes Creues.
+It’s worth a visit on its own merits; however, ideally, you should go with a car to fully explore the Cistercian Route, a triad of stunning monasteries within easy reach of one another, at Poblet, Vallbona de les Monges and Santes Creues.
 You’ll need to set off early if you are hoping to see all three.

 How to get to Montblanc from Barcelona: Five trains a day run from Barcelona Passeig de Gràcia and Sants; the first is around 7am.

 9. Find a buried treasure in Colònia Güell

 Apart from La Sagrada Família, Gaudí’s last big project was the creation of a utopian textile workers’ complex for his magnate patron Eusebi Güell outside Barcelona at Santa Coloma de Cervelló.
 Gaudí’s main role was to erect the colony’s church, Colònia Güell, although he only managed to finish the crypt, which is open to visitors.
 Its mostly brick-clad columns that support the ribbed vaults in the ceiling are inclined at all angles in much the same way that trees in a forest lean and are key to understanding the physics behind his magnum opus, the Sagrada Família.

 How to get to Colònia Güell from Barcelona: Take FGC lines S4, S8 or S33 to Colònia Güell.